-10.10 ExO business is driven by the customer and, as mentioned earlier, customer behaviour may vary widely, from the occasional transaction in a FTSE 100 share to day trading in a variety of instruments.
-As there are no suitability obligations for ExO stockbrokers, firms will have little or no information about the customer.
+10.10 ExO business is driven by the customer and, as mentioned earlier, customer behaviour may vary widely, from the occasional transaction in a FTSE 100 share to day trading in a variety of instruments and markets.
 Given the reasonably narrow range of services provided by ExO stockbrokers, no additional information is likely to be required to establish the purpose and intended nature of the business relationship.

 - 10.11 As mentioned above, customer behaviour may vary widely, therefore making it harder to pick up unusual or suspicious trading activity.
 Attention should, therefore, be focused on ensuring that payments to and from the customer as a result of trading activity are conducted through a bank or building society account in the UK, the EU or in an equivalent jurisdiction. - 10.12 Where a firm is transacting business for a customer who has opened and operated an account on a non face-to-face basis, and the payment is proposed to be made into an overseas account, then the firm should mitigate the higher risk of the non face-to-face business by establishing that the overseas account is held in the customer's own name.
 If the firm is not able to establish that the account is held in the customer's own name, it should proceed with caution.
-The firm should review the account and transaction history, and the reason for making the payment abroad, to determine whether the account, or any dealings on the account, are unusual, and therefore possibly suspicious.
+The firm should consider review of the account and transaction history, and the reason for making the payment abroad, to determine whether the account, or any dealings on the account, are unusual, and therefore possibly suspicious.
 If the firm has doubts about the proposed transaction, then an external disclosure to SOCA should be made, and appropriate consent obtained, prior to making the overseas payment. - 10.13 Where a firm's product range allows a customer to make third party deposits or payments, for example through linked banking services, the firm must assess the higher risk presented by these transaction types and enhance its monitoring and staff training accordingly to mitigate.